Frequently Asked Questions

 How will Dual Credit / Enrollment affect my A+ eligibility?

-• Dual Credit / Enrollment grades could affect your cumulative grade point average (CGPA).
+• Dual Credit / Enrollment grades could affect cumulative grade point average (CGPA).
 A+ requires a CGPA of 2.0 the initial fall semester after high school and then a CGPA of 2.5 after that.
 The dual credit grades will be in that calculation that is used to determine eligibility.

 What effect do P grades (Pass Grades) have on grade point average (GPA) and Satisfactory Academic Progress (SAP)?